-Our knowledgeable and experienced Brockton criminal defense law attorneys at The Noonan Defense Firm are available to assist clients throughout all of Southeast Massachusetts, including but not limited to Brockton, Taunton, Bridgewater, Weymouth, Hingham, Quincy, Plymouth, Marshfield, Attleboro, Canton, Stoughton and all smaller cities and rural areas in Southern Massachusetts.
+Our knowledgeable and experienced Brockton criminal defense law attorneys at The Law Offices of Gerald J. Noonan are available to assist clients throughout all of Southeast Massachusetts, including but not limited to Brockton, Taunton, Bridgewater, Weymouth, Hingham, Quincy, Foxborough, Wrentham, Plymouth, Marshfield, Attleboro, Dedham, Stoughton and all smaller cities and rural areas in Southern Massachusetts.
 We also serve the counties of Plymouth, Norfolk and Bristol, Massachusetts.

 Murder and Felony Murder Defense Attorney, Brockton, MA

 If you have been charged, arrested or are facing an investigation regarding a murder contact us immediately for a free, confidential consultation to discuss your case.